deepak00786/mle-training/README.md

 ## To excute the script
  - First load environment from yaml file
- - Command is = conda env create -f {name_of_Yaml.yaml}
+ - Command is = conda env create -f {name_of_Yml.yml}
- - New env from above yaml file will be created
+ - New env from above yml file will be created
  - Activate it by = conda activate new_env
  - Run the script = python nonstandardcode.py